EGR314-2025-S-301/EGR314-2025-S-301.github.io/docs/team-organization.md

 ## Mission Statement
 ***Our Mission:*** <br>
-Sharing STEM education to inspire curiosity in people of all ages.
+STEMteresting is a team of students dedicated to sharing STEM education to inspire curiosity in people of all ages.

 ## Communication Channels
  <br>